Creator guide

 Workflow branching strategy for multi-format output from one creative source

-Decision page for repeatable production systems
+For repeatable production systems

 Learn workflow branching strategy for multi-format output.
+Organize one creative source into multiple deliverables without losing control.

 Support multiple deliverables from one sourceSeparate format-specific choices more clearly